OpenJohnMacGregor/ElisaPages/docs/GitHubContributionWorkflow.md

 ### Back up your work on userRepo

-Use the `git push`{:.language-shell .highlight} command ([docu](https://git-scm.com/docs/git-push)) to update your remote repository.
+Use the `git push`{:.language-shell .highlight} ([docu](https://git-scm.com/docs/git-push)) command to update your remote repository.

-John: Should this be git push origin newFeature
-{: .comment}
 ~~~ shell

 $ git push origin

 ~~~

+You can also configure **newFeature** to be the default to be pushed to by using:
+* `git push -u origin newFeature`{:.language-shell .highlight} when you first push it, or
+* `git branch --set-upstream newFeature origin/newFeature`{:.language-shell .highlight} if you forget

 ### Periodically sync with projectRepo

-As necessary, import the changes from **projectRepo** that have been merged since the last fork.
+As necessary, import the changes from **projectRepo** that have been merged since the last fork sync.
 These changes are located on the **master** branch.
-This is a three step process as follows.
+This is a two step process as follows.

 #### 1) Update userRepo from projectRepo